yugabyte/yb-tools/yba-user-admin/README.md

 The script supports commands sent via an external stream, when the **-s** (**--stdin**) option is used.
 In this case, the *yba-user-admin* script will read a **JSON** stream from **STDIN**, and process the commands supplied, and place **JSON** in the output stream **STDOUT**.
+The intended purpose of this feature is to run THIS program as a child-process of a controlling program that feeds data into STDIN, and processes responses from THIS.

 A typical sequence would be: